chingu-voyages/v49-tier1-team-03/README.md

 _Color Harmony Selection_: User can then select their color harmony of choice via the drop down menu.

-_Color Palette Output_: After the selection is made, Hue Harmony will display color suggestion onto a color palette.
+_Color Palette Output_: After the selection is made, Hue Harmony will display color suggestion onto a color palette when user clicks on "Create Combination" button.

 **Mobile/Tablet View Demo**